Ramana Maharshi: Legacy

+To mark the centenary of the ashram (1922-2022), the Government of India Mint released a commemorative coin in silver to "honour both the enduring spiritual influence of Bhagavan Sri Ramana Maharshi and the historic role of Sri Ramana Ashram."

 Works

 Writings

 According to Ebert, Ramana Maharshi "never felt moved to formulate his teaching of his own accord, either verbally or in writing".
 The few writings he is credited with "came into being as answers to questions asked by his disciples or through their urging".
 Only a few hymns were written on his own initiative.
 Writings by Ramana Maharshi are: